CFA vs CFP vs CPA: Which Credential Is Right for You?

 Who It Is For

-The CFP is for financial planners who work directly with individuals and families: wealth managers, retirement specialists, insurance advisors, estate planning consultants.
+The CFP is for financial planners who sit across the table from individuals and families: wealth managers, retirement specialists, insurance advisors, estate planning consultants.

 The Exam Experience

-A single 170-question exam.
-Heavily scenario-based, most questions present a client situation requiring you to apply planning concepts.
+A single 170-question exam, heavily scenario-based.
+Most questions drop a client situation in front of you and ask you to apply planning concepts.

-The 65% first-time pass rate makes it the most passable of the three on any given attempt.
-But do not confuse pass rate with ease.
-The breadth across eight domains is substantial.
+The 65% first-time pass rate (CFP Board) makes it the most passable of the three on any given attempt.
+Don't read that as easy, though.
+The breadth across eight domains is no joke.

 People assume the CFP is "easier" because of the higher pass rate.
 It is not.
 The breadth of material, from tax law to insurance to estate planning in a single sitting, is uniquely demanding.